nimiq/hub/README.md

     //extraData: 'Hello Nimiq!',

     // [optional] Human-readable address of the sender.
-    // If the address exists in the user's Accounts Manager, this parameter
+    // If the address exists in the user's Hub, this parameter
     // forwards the user directly to the transaction-signing after the
     // balance check.
     // Default: undefined